 I used the following ingredients for this amazing treat: Egg whites, sugar, vanilla extract, salt, all-purpose flour and melted unsalted butter.
 I also used chocolate chips, which I’ll explain in a minute!

-As a first step, I beat together the egg whites, sugar and vanilla in a medium bowl.
-Then, I added half of the flour and beat the mixture until smooth.
-Next, I added the salt, melted butter and remaining flour.
-Finally, I beat the mixture until it was smooth.
+As a first step, I beat together the egg whites, sugar and vanilla in a medium bowl (Photo 1).
+Then, I added half of the flour and beat the mixture until smooth (Photo 2).

 Making the Waffle Cones

 I closed the lid and cooked the waffle for about 1 minute and 30 seconds.
-Using a wooden fork, I carefully lifted the cooked waffle and transferred it to a clean dish towel.
+Using a wooden fork, I carefully lifted the cooked waffle and transferred it to a clean dish towel (Photo 6).

 With the plastic cone mold that was included with the WaffleCone Express, I carefully rolled the waffle into a cone shape and pinched the bottom to seal it.
 Then, I held it in place for about a 10 seconds until the cone was able to hold its shape.